-Help your child to prioritize for big goals
+Help your child to prioritize for BIGs (big important goals)

-Covey discusses how teens can gain an overall perspective of where they are now, and where they want to go, and to ask themselves what they really want.
-What are their big goals?
+Covey discusses how we can gain an overall perspective of where we are now, and where they want to go, and ask ourselves what we really want.
+What are our big important goals?

 I hope you find it useful!